ToonWeyens/PB3D/README.md

 * Added the possibility to perform trigonometric interpolation, but only for an even order.
 * Added tests for interpolation routines.
 * Fixed the calculation of the fourier modes for exportation of HELENA to VMEC.
 Simulations have to be rerun.
-* Export of HELENA to VMEC now happens through the flag "--export_HEL".
+* Export of HELENA to VMEC now happens through the flag '--export_HEL'.
 * Procedure merge_GP was deleted.
 * GNUPlot 'GP' procedures are renamed to external 'ex' procedures.
 * Array versions of draw_ex and draw_aminated_ex, corresponding to multi-file versions, are deleted.